-The Family Advocacy Center – a nationally-accredited Child Advocacy Center (CAC) serving children, families and communities of Western Massachusetts affected by child abuse, domestic violence, and/or homicide – has long been a recipient of VOCA funding through the Massachusetts Office for Victims Assistance.
+The Family Advocacy Center – a nationally accredited Child Advocacy Center (CAC) serving children, families and communities of Western Massachusetts affected by child abuse, domestic violence, and/or homicide – has long been a recipient of VOCA funding through the Massachusetts Office for Victims Assistance.

+The three-year grant, originally $600,000, was increased to $1.2 million.
 The VOCA-funded programs at the Family Advocacy Center include the Trauma-Focused Assessment and Treatment Program (ATP) and the Homicide Bereavement Program (HBP).